 What excites you most about the future of coffee?

 "The focus on quality.
-The majority of coffee drinkers still think of coffee as fuel, but there’s a growing group who care a lot about how it tastes and how it was produced.
-This is great for farmers, because it gives them a reason to produce coffee with enough care to bring out the best taste in their beans.
+The majority of coffee drinkers still think of coffee consumption as fuel, but there’s a growing group who care a lot about how it tastes and how it was produced.
+This is great for farmers and coffee agriculture because it gives them a reason to produce coffee with enough care to bring out the best taste in their beans.
 Customers are willing to pay more for better coffee, and the farmers make more money that way.

 I’m also excited to see more young people become involved in the industry.
 I have already learned about young farmers around the globe.
 We need more, but there are many out there doing great work!
 But I am also excited to educate more people on the amount of time, effort, and skill that it takes to make the cup of coffee that they drink every morning."

 How do you hope to inspire the next generation?